 - If screens were removed in the winter, replace them while cleaning windows, tracks, and sills.

-- Have fireplace/wood stove and chimney cleaned, turn off gas pilot light, and close damper.
+- Have the fireplace, wood stove, and chimney cleaned, turn off the gas pilot light, and close the damper.

-- Have air conditioning system serviced and replace window air conditioning units if removed in the winter.
+- Schedule air conditioning system maintenance and replace window air conditioning units if removed in the winter.

 - Replace batteries in smoke and carbon monoxide detectors and test each unit.
 A good time to perform this maintenance is when daylight savings time begins, even if you are in an area that doesn’t "spring forward."

-- Ensure sump pump is operating properly before spring thaw.
+- Ensure the sump pump is operating correctly before spring thaw.

-- Have well water tested.
-(Recommended every 6 months.)
+- Test your well water.
+(Recommended every six months.)

-- Inspect siding and trim for damage or deterioration.
-Repair, replace or refinish as necessary.
+- Inspect the siding and trim for damage or deterioration.
+Then, repair, replace, or refinish as necessary.

-- Pressure wash exterior siding to remove growth of mold or algae.
+- Pressure wash exterior siding to remove mold or algae.